 PETERS, Frederick Thornton, Lieutenant - Mentioned in Despatches - RN / HMS Meteor - Awarded as per London Gazette of 3 March 1915.
 Born in Charlottetown, Prince Edward Island on 17 September 1889.
 His father was the first Liberal Premier of Prince Edward Island.
 His mother was the daughter of one of the Fathers of Confederation, John Hamilton Grey.
 The family moved to Victoria B.C. in 1898 where his father took a position with the Alaska Boundary commission.
-They later moved to Prince Rupert, B.C. where he completed his schooling.
+They later moved to Prince Rupert, B.C. after Fritz joined the Royal Navy.
 He then joined the Royal Navy as a cadet in January 1905.
 "Fritz" Peters was 16 years old at this time.